 HIGH END SETUP: If you want a high-end, professional result, then you will need to use a DSLR camera, such as the Canon EOS 6D Mark II Digital SLR Camera.

 For many online courses you will also need to record your screen – for example tech tutorials and/or slide presentations.

 LOW BUDGET SETUP: If you are on a very tight budget, you may be able to get away with using the free version of Loom to record your screen.

-MID RANGE SETUP: A good option, if you have a small budget and/or your requirements are fairly simple is Screencast-O-Matic.
-One thing I love about Screencast-O-Matic is how simple it is to use.
+MID RANGE SETUP: A good option, if you have a small budget and/or your requirements are fairly simple is ScreenPal (formerly Screencast-O-Matic).
+One thing I love about ScreenPal is how simple it is to use.
 While other, more expensive, screen recording options undoubtedly have more bells and whistles, they also have a much bigger learning curve!
-With Screencast-O-Matic the learning curve is much smaller and they also have a really great tutorial library.
+With ScreenPal, the learning curve is much smaller and they also have a really great tutorial library.

 One of the most important online course-related purchases you will make is your microphone.
 When it comes to online course creation, audio quality is far more important than video quality.
 Poor audio is very off-putting when you are trying to learn how to do something!
 There’s nothing worse, when you are trying to learn something, than audio that is very quiet, muffled, or marred by static and/or background noise.
 So, if you are going to invest in anything, I recommend you invest in a decent microphone.